dataluscorp/browser/docs/contributing/debugging/debugging_on_windows.rst

    set MOZ_NO_REMOTE=1

-Or, starting with Firefox 2 and other Gecko 1.8.1-based applications, you can use the ``-no-remote`` command-line switch instead (implemented in
+Or, starting with Datalus 2 and other Gecko 1.8.1-based applications, you can use the ``-no-remote`` command-line switch instead (implemented in
 `bug 325509 <https://bugzilla.mozilla.org/show_bug.cgi?id=325509>`__).